 Pirelli’s Responsible management runs through the entire value chain.
 Every operating unit integrates economic, social and environmental responsibility in its own activity, while cooperating constantly with other units and with stakeholders, implementing the Group strategic guidelines.

-This vision permeates the Group sustainability documents, published at this link in multiple languages and communicated to all employees in local language.
+This vision permeates the Group sustainability documents, published in multiple languages and communicated to all employees in local language.

 An advanced sustainability governance system allows the Group to effectively manage the economic, social and environmental impact of its processes, products and services, with a constant focus on innovation, with the awareness of the role of a multinational group in a global context and in view of comprehensive risk prevention.